-This gorgeous slate heart serving board took us about an hour to make, and hardly cost a thing.
-With Mother’s Day around the corner it might just be the perfect gift too 😉
+The gorgeous slate heart serving boards take about an hour to make and hardly cost a thing.
+With Mother’s Day around the corner, it might just be the perfect gift too 😉

 Before we get into the how to, I just want to chat a little about tile cutters.

-You don’t need to cut too deeply into the slate.
+You don’t need to cut all the way through the slate.
 About 5 mm (1/8”) should be more than enough.
 Once you’ve cut all the way around the heart, use your pliers to break off the outer edges.
 They break off really easily.
 We saved all those little bits and used them to tile our tiny bathroom.
 But if you want to be really adventurous you can always learn a new skill and turn them into arrowheads and make some bookends 😉

 To break off the larger pieces a light tap with a rubber mallet works beautifully.
 The slate should break all along the “fault” line you made with the cutting wheel.
 If there are any sharp edges you can get rid of them with a tile file.
 Just sand them away.
 Slate has a tendency to stain so it’s best to put on a food safe tile sealer if you want to use it as a serving board.

 The sealer also gives it a beautiful sheen and brings out all those gorgeous “slatey” colors.
 Slatey is a word right!!?

 I wasn’t sure if a few words and pictures were enough to explain how easy it was to make so we’ve uploaded a video just in case.
 We’re still learning how this whole video thing works, so please let me know what you think.
 Editing a video is way more complicated than cutting a heart in slate 😉